Show Table of Contents

-Attempting to master changes to that employee's telephone number in both the LDAP directory and the human resources data, however, means that the last place where the telephone number was changed overwrites the information in the other database.
+Attempting to manage changes to that employee's telephone number in both the LDAP directory and the human resources data, however, means that the last place where the telephone number was changed overwrites the information in the other database.
 This is only acceptable as long as the last application to write the data had the correct information.

 If that information was out of date, perhaps because the human resources data were reloaded from a backup, then the correct telephone number in the LDAP directory will be deleted.

 Synchronization allows Directory Server users, groups, attributes, and passwords to be integrated with Microsoft Active Directory users, groups, attributes, and passwords.
-With two directory services, decide whether they will handle the same information, what amount of that information will be shared, and which service will be the data master for that information.
-The best course is to choose a single application to master the data and allow the synchronization process to add, update, or delete the entries on the other service.
+With two directory services, decide whether they will handle the same information, what amount of that information will be shared, and which service will be the data supplier for that information.
+The best course is to choose a single application to manage the data and allow the synchronization process to add, update, or delete the entries on the other service.